BasWilson/go-htmx-tailwind-typescript/README.md

 ```

 ## Structure
 The Go code is in the `app` folder.
 The frontend typescript is in the `app/ts` folder.
 The templ files are in the `app/templ` folder.
-The compiled typescript file is in the `public/js` folder.
+The compiled/bundled frontend code is in the `public/out` folder.

 You can just install packages from NPM and use them in your typescript code (`app/ts`).
 Parcel will bundle them automatically.